 Small fiber neuropathy occurs as a result of damage to the small fibers of the peripheral nervous system.
 These small fibers detect pain, heat, and itching sensations in the skin.
 They also regulate the autonomic functions of the cardiovascular system and the gastrointestinal tract.

 Damage to the peripheral nervous system that affects the small fibers can cause burning pain or tingling sensations that begin at the feet and progress up the legs to the rest of the body.

 Keep reading to learn more about the causes and symptoms of small fiber neuropathy, as well as how doctors diagnose and treat this condition.

-Pain in the feet and hands is the most common early symptom of small fiber neuropathy.
+A person experiencing pain in their feet and hands is the most common early symptom of small fiber neuropathy.
 However, this condition can also reduce the body’s ability to feel pain in a concentrated area and sense temperature.

 As the disease progresses, people may notice symptoms in their knees, legs, and arms.

 Other symptoms of small fiber neuropathy include:

 - numbness in the feet, legs, or lower stomach

 - extremely low blood pressure that may cause fainting